Pathways to survival in a hotter world

 Global warming and heatwaves are hallmarks of climate change that are expected to worsen in the 21st century.
 These phenomena diminish reproductive success and cause excess mortality in wild and domesticated animal populations.
 Yet, we still have sub-standard knowledge of almost all fundamental traits that mediate success or failure under climate change.
 For most animals, there are no data on the extent to which plasticity, local adaptation, or evolutionary change can alleviate the stress imposed by a hotter world.
 Collectively, therefore, the research field is at a status quo.

-To mitigate this situation, HotLife will leverage my previous phenomenological studies on ontogenetic priming and plasticity of thermoregulatory capacity to generate novel knowledge on when and why animals fail in the heat, and whether plastic or evolutionary responses may render failure a less likely outcome in the future.
+To mitigate this situation, HotLife will leverage my previous phenomenological studies on ontogenetic priming and plasticity of thermoregulatory capacity to generate novel knowledge on when and why animals fail in the heat.
+Additionally, it will explore whether plastic or evolutionary responses may render failure a less likely outcome in the future.

 Expected Outcomes